Read below for some basic facts about homelessness. For more information, check out these resources:

 Why Are People Homeless?

 A lack of affordable housing and the limited scale of housing assistance programs have contributed to the current housing crisis and to homelessness.
-Recently, foreclosures have also increased the number of people who experience homelessness.The National Low Income Housing Coalition estimates that the 2013 Housing Wage is $18.79, exceeding the $14.32 hourly wage earned by the average renter by almost $4.50 an hour, and greatly exceeding wages earned by low income renter households.
+Recently, foreclosures have also increased the number of people who experience homelessness.The National Low Income Housing Coalition estimates that the 2017 Housing Wage is $21.21 per hour, exceeding the $16.38 hourly wage earned by the average renter by almost $5.00 an hour, and greatly exceeding wages earned by low income renter households.
+In fact, the hourly wage needed for renters hoping to afford a two-bedroom rental home is $13.96 higher than the national minimum wage of $7.25.

 Homelessness and poverty are inextricably linked.
 Poor people are frequently unable to pay for housing, food, childcare, health care, and education.
 Difficult choices must be made when limited resources cover only some of these necessities.
 Often it is housing, which absorbs a high proportion of income that must be dropped.
 If you are poor, you are essentially an illness, an accident, or a paycheck away from living on the streets.